Be Prepared for Winter Driving

 Many drivers fail to keep an emergency kit in their vehicle.
 Cell phones may speed up recovery time when stranded, but the batteries can die, and service isn’t always available, especially in remote areas and during violent winter storms.

 • Flashlight – While traditional flashlights work well, they are of no use if the batteries are dead.
 LED flashlights last much longer, are usually rechargeable, and often feature an emergency strobe.
-In a pinch, your cell phone can also be used as a flashlight, after you’ve called for assistance.
+In a pinch, your smartphone can also be used as a flashlight, after you’ve called for assistance.

 • Batteries – Your electronics are worthless in an emergency if they don’t power on.
-Invest in a modern automotive emergency battery pack that includes a flashlight, strobe light, phone charger and can jump-start your vehicle!
-Keep it charged.
+Invest in a modern automotive emergency battery pack that includes a flashlight, strobe light, phone charger and can even jump-start your vehicle.
+And don’t forget to keep it charged.

 • Tool kit – Keep basic tools in the car, including a multi-tool, vise grips, pliers, screwdrivers, duct tape, zip ties and a tire-plug kit with CO2 inflater.
 A jack and tire iron should already be stored in your vehicle, so read the manual and understand how to use them to quickly change a flat in an emergency.